Achievable logoAchievable logo

 Commercial Crime Insurance

-Crime policies use standard definitions to describe the types of crime they cover.
-You’ll see these definitions in both personal and commercial lines contracts.
+Crime policies use standard definitions to describe the types of crime a policy may cover.
+You’ll see these definitions in both personal and commercial insurance contracts.
 Some of the most common definitions include:

 Theft

-• A broad term for taking property without the owner’s consent.
-Theft is an umbrella term that includes many dishonest ways of taking property.
+• Theft is a broad term for taking property without the owner’s consent.
+It’s an umbrella term that includes many dishonest acts involving property.

 Burglary

-• A type of theft involving the illegal taking of property with no person-to-person encounter.
-To qualify as burglary, there must be signs of forcible entry.
-Burglaries generally occur when a business is closed.
+• Burglary is a type of theft involving the illegal taking of property with no person-to-person encounter.
+To qualify as burglary, there must be visible signs of forcible entry.
+Burglary often occurs when a business is closed.

 Robbery